ahmadidrisyakubu/deepfake-image-detector/PROJECT_SUMMARY.md

    - Go to [railway.app](https://railway.app)
    - Click "New Project" → "Deploy from GitHub repo"
    - Select your repository
-   - Railway will detect Dockerfile and build automatically
-   - Wait for deployment (10-15 minutes for first time)
+   - Wait for deployment (5-10 minutes for first time)

 3. **Generate Domain**:
    - In Railway project settings